 Pacific Gas & Electric and San Diego Gas & Electric - Family Electric Rate Assistance (FERA) - This is a utility bill assistance rate reduction plan for large households that have three or more people that are low to middle income.
 It is designed for customers who may not be eligible for the CARE discount program.

 Medical Baseline Program - For customers who are dependent on life support equipment or those with special cooling or heating needs.
 They may be eligible for up to 500 kWh of electricity and eligible for up to 25 therms of natural gas per month at the lowest price, as well as other benefits and assistance for utility bills.

-Pacific Power - Project HELP is an Energy bill assistance program that covers families in California, and Energy Partners Program provides energy saving improvements.
+Pacific Power - Project HELP is an energy bill assistance program that covers families in California and offers financial aid.
+Another option is the regional Energy Partners Program, which provides energy saving improvements.
+Click more information.

 Pasadena Water and Power - Project A.P.P.L.E.
-(Assisting Pasadena People with Limited Emergencies) provides a one time grant, and Electric Utility Assistance Program (EUAP) is a recurring credit to assist families in need of help with utility bills.
+(Assisting Pasadena People with Limited Emergencies) provides a one time grant for paying electric bills that are in arrears.
+The second program is Electric Utility Assistance Program (EUAP), which is a recurring credit to assist families in need of help with utility bills.
+Find more details.